 For further information please contact

-Sarah Smyth, Director of Quality & Clinical Governance/ Executive Nurse email@example.com.
+Sarah Smyth, Director of Quality and Clinical Governance/ Executive Nurse email@example.com.